-Services that are covered for you What you must pay when you get these services Health and wellness education programs The plan offers the following supplemental education and wellness programs: Health Education as described in the Medicare Managed Care Manual, Chapter 4, the Health Education program is designed to help enrollees develop knowledge and self- care skills and to foster the motivation and confidence necessary to use those skills to improve and maintain health.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs \$0 Copay The plan offers the following supplemental education and wellness programs: Health Education as described in the Medicare Managed Care Manual, Chapter 4, the Health Education program is designed to help enrollees develop knowledge and self- care skills and to foster the motivation and confidence necessary to use those skills to improve and maintain health.
 Educational services are provided by certified health educator or other licensed professionals and include the provision of information about specific disease processes, treatments and drug therapies, signs and symptoms to watch for, self-care strategies and techniques, dietary restrictions, and nutritional counseling through written materials and one-on-one interactive telephonic coaching sessions.
 Health Education is available and offered to all enrollees for whom a need for education about a specific disease or condition is identified through a health risk assessment or a physician - or self- generated referral.
-Nutritional & Dietary Education Smoking and Tobacco Cessation Counseling \$0 Copay 12 Visits Smoking and Tobacco Cessation Counseling
+Nutritional & Dietary Education Smoking and Tobacco Cessation Counseling 12 Visits of Smoking and Tobacco Cessation Counseling offered in addition to Medicare covered visit s Unlimited Nutritional/Dietary Referral may be required.
+Please contact plan for details.

-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Unlimited Routine Hearing Exams Hearing Aid allowance: \$750 Hearing aid allowance per ear (\$1500 combined) Medicare Covered Hearing Services Referral and/or authorization may be required.
-Please contact plan for details. \$0 Copay HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. • Unlimited Routine Hearing Exams \$0 Copay Unlimited Routine Hearing Exams Hearing Aid allowance: \$1500 Hearing aid allowance per ear (\$3000 combined) Medicare Covered Hearing Services Referral and/or authorization may be required.
+Please contact plan for details.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.